26 – Downward pressing of the knee in seated position (Hiza o motte oshisage undō)¶

 Hai, ashi hikitsukete.

-Draw in the leg.
+Draw the leg in.

 Hai, hiza motte.